-Join us on a five-day tour of Wales where we'll explore the history and beauty of the 'land of song'.
+Join us on a six-day tour of Wales from London where we'll explore the history and beauty of the 'land of song'.
 During this small-group tour to Wales you’ll see stunning landscapes in Snowdonia & Pembrokeshire, visit magnificent castles, discover Wales industrial past and spend time in the cities of Cardiff & St Davids plus much more...

 This tour starts & finishes at the Mercure Kensington Hotel, London.

 Tours are fully-guided by our knowledgable Tour Leaders, and include minibus transportation & five-nights accommodation

 Travel in small-groups and enjoy a more personalised tour experience with more time away from the minibus to explore